History of Białystok: Early post war years and re-joining Poland (1944–1948)

-On July 20, 1944, before the Red Army entered Białystok, at the headquarters of the Białystok inspector Major Kaufman at Wiktorii Street nr.
-15 in Białystok, a briefing for unit commanders from the city was held, during which the orders of the district commander regarding the Operation "Burza" were discussed once again.
+On July 20, 1944, before the Red Army entered Białystok, at the headquarters of the Białystok inspector Major Władysław Kaufman at 15 Wiktorii street in Białystok, a briefing for unit commanders from the city was held, during which the orders of the district commander regarding the Operation Tempest were discussed once again.
 Combat tasks were to be carried out by commanders at the appropriate levels, and consisted in eliminating the Germans by all means.
 Germans began to systematically destroy the city center.
 First of all, it began with the main streets, three-story tenement houses, many of them owned by Jews.
 The streets: Lipowa, Sienkiewicza, Kupiecka, Zamenhoffa, Równoległa and others were burning.
-The last troops destroying the city withdrew 26 July in the afternoon, when the Soviet army was already visible on the outskirts of Bialystok.
+The last troops destroying the city withdrew 26 July in the afternoon, when the Red Army was already visible on the outskirts of Białystok.
 The destruction of the city was completed by two-day (25 and 26 July) artillery fire.

-Just before the Soviets took over Białystok In the Białystok District of the Home Army, Colonel Władysław Liniarski assigned the city inspector Major and deputy commander of the district Władysław Kaufman a new task consisting in conducting talks with the Soviet authorities: They concerned two issues: reaching an agreement with representatives of the Soviet side on the creation of a 100,000 Polish army corps from the inhabitants of the Białystok region and demand from the Soviet authorities that the areas east of the Curzon Line are part of the Polish state and cannot be incorporated into the USSR.
+Just before the Soviets took over Białystok, the commander of Białystok District of the Home Army, Colonel Władysław Liniarski assigned the city inspector Major and deputy commander of the district Władysław Kaufman a new task consisting in conducting talks with the Soviet authorities: They concerned two issues: reaching an agreement with representatives of the Soviet side on the creation of a 100,000 Polish army corps from the inhabitants of the Białystok region and demand from the Soviet authorities that the areas east of the Curzon Line are part of the Polish state and cannot be incorporated into the USSR.